NDevTK/writeups/_posts/2023-06-11-googlesource.md

 Access tokens may expire after a certain time period or can be revoked for other reasons.

 There's an embed version of the [Git Source Editor](https://android-review.googlesource.com/plugins/git_source_editor/static/git_source_editor.html) that replaces `googlesource.com` URLs to `git.corp.google.com` (this is because `pluginMode` is `true`).
-We are not aware of any way to exploit this type of usage since it's not using OAuth).
+We are not aware of any way to exploit this type of usage since it's not using OAuth.
 Using OAuth can however be forced using the `enable-gis` URL parameter.
 ```js
  state.store = {...state.store, pluginMode: true};
 ```